puppetlabs/puppet-specifications/language/types_values_variables.md

 The types of `K` and `V` are unrestricted.

-While the key is generally not restricted, it is recommended that `Undef` is not accepted as a key (this is the default, and default for hashes that conforms to the `Data` type).
+While the key is generally not restricted, it is recommended that `Undef` is not accepted as a key (not accepting `Undef` is the default, and default for hashes that conforms to the `Data` type).

 #### Type Algebra on Hash